rasa/KPEnhancedEntryView/Readme.txt

 Changelog
 ---------
+v0.23
- Fixed issue with clicking on URLs containing placeholders
+ Notes field and Properties tab now participate in the History record creation reduction system Added custom colours and UUID to the Properties tab for entries Fixed issue with highlighting and clicking on URLs containing placeholders

 v0.22
  Reduces creation of multiple History records when editing entries.